 5. Created a Panel Door With Mitered Trim

-Check out this very short 1:38 second video that I did to show you exactly how to use this tool.
-It really takes the guess-work out of cutting miter edges!
-And seriously, if you’ve ever wanted to make your own picture frames, or add molding
+Check out this video on my YouTube channel that shows you how to use a miter box.
+It really takes the guess-work out of cutting miter edges.
+And if you ever wanted to make your own picture frames, these miter boxes are perfect when you don’t have power tools.

 6. Vintage Fabric Cut Outs

 I had found this old vintage tablecloth nearly a year ago, from the thrift store (of course!), for about $2.00.
 I loved the green and blue, but I had no idea what I was going to use the fabric for (pillows, maybe??)
-So when I found this little wooden play kitchen, and knew that I wanted to paint it green, I got that “Aha!” moment and ran off to find the fabric.
-Funny how it matched my colors to a “T”!
+So when I found this little wooden play kitchen and knew that I wanted to paint it green, I got that “Aha!” moment and ran off to find the fabric.
+Funny how it matched my colors perfectly!

 I cut out 2 rectangles…..

-Then I fit the fabric and the wooden trim to the doors, to make sure it all fit properly.
+Then I fit the fabric and the wood trim to the doors, to make sure it all fit properly.
 It did, after some necessarily trimming!

 7. Glued Fabric to Wood

-Next, I used Mod Podge , (no, it’s not called MODGE PODGE, lol), which is one of my favorite DIY products EVER (because it’s so versatile!) to adhere pretty much anything to anything.
-In this case, I used Mod Podge to glue the fabric down to the wooden door, and using my brayer to squeeze out any pockets of air that may have gotten trapped underneath the fabric.
+Next, I used Mod Podge which is one of my favorite DIY products (because it’s so versatile!) to adhere pretty much anything to anything.
+In this case, I used Mod Podge to glue the fabric down to the wooden door, using my brayer to squeeze out any pockets of air that may have gotten trapped underneath the fabric.

-Here’s a short video showing how to glue fabric to wood using Mod Podge:
+Here’s a video showing how to glue fabric to wood using Mod Podge:

 Have you ever used Gorilla Glue?
-Good Lawd!
-That stuff is TOUGH!
-Here’s a piece of advice: when the pack of the Gorilla Glue instructions say to only use a TTTTHHHIIINNNN strip of it when gluing, because it expands to 3-4 times it’s size–BELIEVE THEM! lol.
-You see this???
-DO NOT USE THIS MUCH.
+Good lawd!
+That stuff is tough!
+Here’s a piece of advice: when the pack of the Gorilla Glue instructions say to only use a thin strip of it when gluing because it expands to 3-4 times its size--follow the instructions! 🙂

-It doesn’t LOOK like much, but……….
-See all that thick hard dried glue seeping out of the edges 24 hours later?
-Yeah–NOT GOOD I ended up having to cut it out with my Dremel Multi-Max oscillating tool (amazing tool!), but man if I wasn’t PO’ed at myself for that added unnecessary work on my “TO DO” list!
-LOL
+I ended up having to cut it out with my Dremel Multi-Max oscillating tool (amazing tool!), but man if I wasn’t PO’ed at myself for that added unnecessary work on this project!

 And I also used wood filler to fill in the gaps around the edge of the new panels, to close up any ugly seams between the panel and the door.
 Worked like a charm!
 Then I painted over the wood filler.